Program overview

 Location: Phoenix, Arizona

-During the internship, you will provide diagnosis and treatment for a wide variety of speech, language, cognitive, and swallowing disorders on the acute and rehabilitation units, or in an outpatient setting.
+During the internship, you will provide diagnosis and treatment for a wide variety of speech, language, cognitive, and swallowing disorders in the acute care (hospital) setting or in the outpatient (clinic) setting.

 Graduation and certification